NW Slopes & Plains 28-day Rainfall Forecast

 50% to 75%

-The hemispheric long wave pattern has remained stable in recent weeks.
-There are six main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, New Zealand, the southeast Pacific, South America, and the Atlantic Ocean.
+The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+There are five main troughs.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, eastern Australia, the southeast Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 18 August to 22 August, 24 August to 28 August, and 1 September to 5 September.
-Rain events originating in the tropics and moving south are possible about 7 August to 11 August, and 18 August to 22 August.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 23 January to 27 January, 27 January to 31 January, and 3 February to 7 February.
+Rain events originating in the tropics and moving south are possible about 25 January to 29 January, 30 January to 3 February, and 5 February to 9 February.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.